- Bemis Center for Contemporary Arts

 - Tyler Austin

-The Rainbow is curated by Hesse McGraw, Bemis Center's chief curator of exhibitions and projects and oversees the center's three main gallery spaces and the UNDERGROUND.
+The Rainbow was curated by Hesse McGraw, Bemis Center's former chief curator of exhibitions and projects.

-Current recognition includes an Andy Warhol Foundation Curatorial Research Fellowship, an inaugural Robert Rauschenberg Foundation Artistic Innovation and Collaboration Grant, and a Harpo Foundation Grant.
+Recent recognition includes an Andy Warhol Foundation Curatorial Research Fellowship, an inaugural Robert Rauschenberg Foundation Artistic Innovation and Collaboration Grant, an ArtPlace America award, an NEA Our Town grant, and a Harpo Foundation Grant.
 He was a 2011 fellow of the NAMAC Visual Arts Leadership Institute.
-He serves on the boards of Nebraskans for the Arts, Whoop Dee Doo, and design alliance OMAHA.
+He serves on the boards of Whoop Dee Doo and design alliance OMAHA.

 Critical support for The Rainbow is provided by Alex Priest, Bemis Center's exhibition assistant.
 Alex provides crucial logistical support for the Bemis Center's innovative exhibition projects.
-He supports the Chief Curator by coordinating daily administrative, organizational and research-related activities.
+He supports the exhibitions program by coordinating daily administrative, organizational and research-related activities.
 His responsibilities include implementation of the Bemis Gardens project, overseeing the Bemis Center's Research Library, and maintaining the Visiting Artist Studio.

 Chief Preparator / Facility Manager, Matt Lowe oversees the Bemis Center's 100,000 square-foot-facility, which includes maintaining all equipment and installing exhibitions.
 Matt also instructs resident artists on the use of the Center's industrial equipment.
 Matt's extensive background in fabrication and construction additionally enables him to build and maintain the Center's eight live/work studios, its four galleries and the 10,000 square-foot-Okada Sculpture Facility.